Apple unveils a new iPad Pro, colorful iMacs, AirTag and more

 As expected, Apple unveiled an updated iPad Pro with a faster processor, 5G support, a Thunderbolt port so it can connect to more external monitors, and a Mini-LED display.

-The display will reportedly increase brightness, offer a higher contrast ratio, and improve power efficiencies for a longer battery life, but it will be slightly thicker than current versions.
+The display will reportedly increase brightness, offer a higher contrast ratio, and improve power efficiencies for a longer battery life.

 Apple is also adding its powerful M1 chip to its iPad Pro line, enabling several software updates including better graphics, enhanced video effects and augmented reality features.